LEARNAcademy/syllabus/javascript/intro.md

 ### JavaScript Fundamentals

-**JavaScript** is a dynamic, loosely-typed, scripting programming language.
+**JavaScript** is a dynamic, loosely-typed, scripting language.
 JavaScript allows us to perform logic to evaluate and manipulate data.
 To perform logic, JavaScript must know what type of data we are currently working with. **Data types** specify what kind of information can be stored and how it can be manipulated within a program.
 There are two basic categories of data types in JavaScript: primitive and composite. **Primitive data types** are the building blocks of the language that cannot be broken down into any simpler parts. **Composite data types** are collections of other data types.

 In JavaScript there are six primitive data types: